tParton: Implementation of next-to-leading order evolution of transversity parton distribution functions: Discussion

 \subsection{Conclusion}

-In this work, we provide code which implements two methods of performing evolution of transversity parton distribution functions to LO and NLO.
-We have shown that our implementation essentially matches that of Hirai, the only other publicly available code for this task.
-Furthermore, we make available an alternative Mellin moment method for performing evolution, and show that the formulae are free of errors using Mathematica.
+In this work, we provide both Mathematica and Python code which implements the evolution of transversity parton distribution functions up to NLO.
+We have shown that our implementation matches that of Hirai~\cite{hirai}.
+Furthermore, we make available an alternative Mellin moment method for performing the evolution in both Mathematica and Python, and we show that the formulae are free of errors using Mathematica.
 This manuscript is self-contained, including all the equations needed to implement these methods.